danhauk/tweet-post-box-prompt/README.md

-Tweet Post Box Prompt WordPress Plugin
+Tweet Prompt Box WordPress Plugin
 =======================

 Show readers a prompt in the corner of their browser to easily tweet a post if they like it.
 Choose from a light or dark theme to match your site and customize the call to action.